Charles S. Cohen: Real estate

+From 2010 to 2014 three lawsuits were filed against the company by former employees claiming that they were fired after taking medical leave.
+The cases were settled out of court.

+In 2021 several lawsuits were filed against the business accusing Cohen of bullying and creating a hostile working environment for women.
+The company denied the allegations said it does not tolerate sexual harassment.

+In early 2024, Fortress Investment Group sued Cohen for a default on a $534mn loan made in 2019.
+In August a New York Supreme Court judge approved proceeding with a foreclosure auction against properties owned by Cohen to recoup part of the value of the loans.
+Cohen disputed the claim, alleging that a restructuring agreement had been reached with Fortress.
+However, the court rejected Cohen's motion to postpone the auction.
+In November 2024, Fortress seized control of cinema chain Curzon for $5mn as part of the auction.
+Fortress also acquired control of companies that control the Design Center of the Americas, and Le Méridien hotel in Dania Beach in Florida.

 Hotels

-Representing his first venture into the hospitality arena, Mr. Cohen has redeveloped and opened the Le Méridien Dania Beach at Fort Lauderdale Airport, a design-centric hotel located on the 40-acre DCOTA (Design Center of the Americas) campus.
-Following a spectacular and meticulous renovation, the luxury hotel features 245 contemporary guest rooms and suites, 20,000 square feet of state-of-the-art flexible meeting space, and a completely reimagined build of all public spaces.
-The hotel also features five culinary outlets, including two signature concepts from Chef Richard Sandoval—Toro Latin Kitchen, the destination restaurant, and La Biblioteca de Tequila, an exclusive tequila bar & lounge.
-A natural extension of the DCOTA campus, the hotel's mid-century aesthetic balances a chic French flair with the maritime spirit of the tropical South Florida locale to offer travelers an all-encompassing sanctuary for discovery.
+Representing his first venture into the hospitality arena, Mr. Cohen has redeveloped and opened the Le Méridien Dania Beach at Fort Lauderdale Airport, a hotel located on the 40-acre DCOTA (Design Center of the Americas) campus.

 Film

 Distribution

 Charles S. Cohen formed Cohen Media Group in 2008 to distribute independent and arthouse films throughout North America.
 Cohen Media Group is today the largest American distributor of French films in the United States, while its specialty home entertainment label, the Cohen Film Collection, releases restored and re-mastered editions of classic American and foreign films on Digital platforms, Blu-ray and DVD.
 Cohen Media Group has distributed over 120 feature films and shorts.
-Following its success at the 2017 Academy Awards® with Best Foreign Language Film winner The Salesman, Cohen Media Group scored two nominations at the 2018 ceremony, marking CMG's 8th Oscar nomination since the company was formed in 2008.
-Cohen Media Group's Lebanese drama The Insult was nominated for Best Foreign Language Film, while Faces Places, from iconic French director Agnès Varda and artist JR, was nominated for Best Documentary Feature.

 The company has also acquired the rights to over 800 films, including cinematic landmarks from Douglas Fairbanks, Buster Keaton and Merchant Ivory Productions, best known for Howards End and Maurice.
 Additionally, Cohen Media Group has several feature film and television productions in active development.
 Charles S. Cohen is a member of the Academy of Motion Pictures Arts and Sciences (AMPAS) and is a member of the PGA (Producers Guild of America).